rancher/docs/content/rancher/v2.x/en/api/api-tokens/_index.md

 weight: 1
 ---

-By default, all cluster-level API tokens are generated with infinite time-to-live (`ttl=0`).
-In other words, API tokens never expire unless you invalidate them.
+By default, some cluster-level API tokens are generated with infinite time-to-live (`ttl=0`).
+In other words, API tokens with `ttl=0` never expire unless you invalidate them.
 Tokens are not invalidated by changing a password.

 You can deactivate API tokens by deleting them or by deactivating the user account.